Fully Understanding RDS Cost Breakdown & How to Reduce It

 My clients (of all sizes) always ask me: Why is my RDS cost so high?

-I work with companies who spend millions or hundreds of thousands annually to AWS, and help them improve cost efficiency for their company.
-I have found many hidden secrets that AWS doesn’t advertise, so I want to share it here in the form of a short, sweet, yet hopefully impactful blog.
-If you ever have questions, feel free to reach out to [email protected].
+I work with companies who spend millions or hundreds of thousands annually to Amazon Web Services (AWS), and help them improve cost efficiency on AWS.
+Over the course of time, I have found many hidden secrets that AWS doesn’t advertise to everyone, and so I decided to share it here in the form of a short, sweet, yet hopefully impactful newsletter.
+If you ever have questions about AWS, feel free to reach out by replying to this email.

-3) They didn’t understand the difference between Aurora Serverless versus traditional RDS, and when is the best time either.
+3) They didn’t understand the difference between Aurora Serverless versus traditional RDS, and when is the best time to use either.

-For this specific blog post, I’ll talk mostly about the first point, and how RDS costs can be broken down.
+Starting with the first point, let’s go over how RDS costs can be broken down.
 First, let’s start with the basics.
 When we say RDS, we mean as defined by AWS Cost Explorer.
-So when you go to Cost Explorer, select the service as “Relational Database Service (RDS).”
+So when you go to Cost Explorer, select the service as “Relational Database Service" (RDS)”, on the right hand menu under Filters.

 There are three categories that come from the RDS cost in AWS: